yanghava/testrepo/Project1-GCC/learn.md

 }
 ```

-THen proceed with GCC and it succeeded
+Then proceed with GCC and it succeeded

 ```bash
 [root@DA22053700:Project1-GCC]# vi testProgram.c